 Water hardness is among the key factors affecting the health of your aquarium.
-Typically, this comprises the amount and number of salts in water, including bicarbonates, chlorides, sulfates, and carbonates.
-However, most fish kept in the aquarium don’t thrive in salty water conditions.
+This comprises the amount and number of salts in water, including bicarbonates, chlorides, sulfates, and carbonates.
+Most fish in the aquarium don’t thrive in salty water conditions, thus the need to soften aquarium water.

 As earlier stated, water hardness is caused by mineral salts in water.
 Fortunately, there are multiple ways of identifying whether the aquarium water is hard or soft.

-Typically, there are two measurements to determine water hardness: General Hardness and Carbonate Hardness as follows:
+There are two measurements to determine water hardness: General Hardness and Carbonate Hardness.

 1. General Hardness (GH)

 General hardness entails the amount of magnesium and calcium dissolved in the aquarium water.
-The GH level affects the health of tropical fishes.
-Therefore, it is essential to acquire the right GH level to maintain and enhance such fish’s health.
+The GH level affects the health of tropical fish.
+Therefore, acquiring the right GH level is essential to maintain and enhance such fish’s health.

-Test the general hardnes of water with a general water hardness test kit.
-Readings from 0-8 dGH indicate soft water while higher values from 9-12 dGH indicate that the water is hard.
+Test the general hardness of water with a general water hardness test kit.
+Readings from 0-8 dGH indicate soft water, while higher values from 9-12 dGH indicate the water is hard.

 2. Carbonate Hardness (KH) or Alkalinity